 Round 5 - Data Format

 When it comes to data format Redshift is pretty strict.
 It only accepts flat text files in a fixed format such as CSV.
 On top of that, Redshift only supports certain data types.
 The serial data type, arrays, and XML are unsupported at the moment.
 Even newline characters should be escaped and Redshift doesn’t support multiple NULLs in your data either.
 This means you’ll need to spend time converting your data before you can use it with Redshift.

 Hadoop accepts every data format and data type imaginable.

-Round 6 - Data Storage
+Round 6 - Data Integration

 Life is more flexible with Hadoop.
 You can store data on local drives, in a relational database, or in the cloud (S3 included), and then import them straight into the Hadoop cluster.

 Being a columnar DB, Redshift has a columnar engine and can’t, for instance, do any text analysis.
 Hadoop is open to all kinds of analysis via MapReduce and even more applications in version 2.
 Upon failure, say an I/O file error, Redshift goes on processing the next data without retries.
 Hadoop tries again in that case.

 We have a tie!
 Huh!?
 Didn’t Hadoop win most of the rounds?
 Yes, it did, but Big Data’s superheroes are better off working together as a team rather than fighting.
 Turn on the Hadoop-Signal when you need relatively cheap data storage, batch processing of petabytes, or processing data in non-relational formats.
 Call out to red-caped Redshift for analytics, fast performance for terabytes, and an easier transition for your PostgreSQL team.
 As Airbnb concluded in their benchmark: "We don’t think Redshift is a replacement of the Hadoop family due to its limitations, but rather it is a very good complement to Hadoop for interactive analytics".
 We Agree.